sflury/FeldCous/README.md

 from numpy import linspace
 n = sample_source(grs,bkg,linspace(0,1,101),n_samp=10000)
 ```
-which produces the following distribution of source variates
+which produces the following distribution of source variates with median and confidence intervals from `calc_source` shown as solid and dashed lines, respectively.

 ![histogram of variates drawn from the distribution of a faint signal given the gross and background counts](feldcous_examp.png "Faint source counts distribution")

-Sampling the
 ## BibTeX
 Flury et al. 2022 ApJS 260, 1
 ``` bibtex